VectorInstitute/fed-rag/docs/examples/ra_dit/qdrant_knowledge_store_wikipedia.md

     requirements and infrastructure.

 !!! tip
-    To quickly verify the Docker image works correctly, use the parameter `-e TINY_SAMPLE=true` when running the container.
+    To quickly verify the Docker image works correctly, use the parameter `-e SAMPLE_SIZE=tiny` when running the container.
 This executes the process on a small subset of Wikipedia text chunks, allowing for rapid validation before committing to a larger subset or the full dataset.